loganfsmyth/mpris-songbird/README.markdown

 Notes
 -----

-This is the only Mozilla that I've ever made, so sorry if it has errors or memory leaks or does something wrong :P
+This is the only Mozilla extension that I've ever made, so sorry if it has errors or memory leaks or does something wrong :P